metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 - `custom` (Attributes) Specifies a custom operation defined by OpsDefinition. (see [below for nested schema](#nestedatt--spec--custom))
 - `expose` (Attributes List) Lists Expose objects, each specifying a Component and its services to be exposed. (see [below for nested schema](#nestedatt--spec--expose))
 - `force` (Boolean) Instructs the system to bypass pre-checks (including cluster state checks and customized pre-conditions hooks) and immediately execute the opsRequest, except for the opsRequest of 'Start' type, which will still undergo pre-checks even if 'force' is true.
 This is useful for concurrent execution of 'VerticalScaling' and 'HorizontalScaling' opsRequests.
 By setting 'force' to true, you can bypass the default checks and demand these opsRequests to run simultaneously.
 Note: Once set, the 'force' field is immutable and cannot be updated.
-- `horizontal_scaling` (Attributes List) Lists HorizontalScaling objects, each specifying scaling requirements for a Component, including desired total replica counts, configurations for new instances, modifications for existing instances, and instance downscaling options. (see [below for nested schema](#nestedatt--spec--horizontal_scaling))
+- `horizontal_scaling` (Attributes List) Lists HorizontalScaling objects, each specifying scaling requirements for a Component, including desired replica changes, configurations for new instances, modifications for existing instances, and take offline/online the specified instances. (see [below for nested schema](#nestedatt--spec--horizontal_scaling))
 - `pre_condition_deadline_seconds` (Number) Specifies the maximum time in seconds that the OpsRequest will wait for its pre-conditions to be met before it aborts the operation.
 If set to 0 (default), pre-conditions must be satisfied immediately for the OpsRequest to proceed.
 - `rebuild_from` (Attributes List) Specifies the parameters to rebuild some instances.
 Rebuilding an instance involves restoring its data from a backup or another database replica.
 The instances being rebuilt usually serve as standby in the cluster.
 Hence rebuilding instances is often also referred to as 'standby reconstruction'. (see [below for nested schema](#nestedatt--spec--rebuild_from))
 - `reconfigure` (Attributes) Specifies a component and its configuration updates.
 This field is deprecated and replaced by 'reconfigures'. (see [below for nested schema](#nestedatt--spec--reconfigure))